Edinburgh’s and Midlothian’s life sciences research and community is amongst the best in the world.

 Easter Bush Innovation Centre

-The new Innovation Centre and Campus Hub at the University of Edinburgh’s Easter Bush Campus in Midlothian will provide dedicated research labs and offices.
-The project will deliver laboratories with 285 workstations, and offer shared support areas including tissue culture rooms, incubator space, cold rooms, dark rooms and changing facilities.
+The new Innovation Centre and Campus Hub at the University of Edinburgh’s Easter Bush Campus in Midlothian provides dedicated research labs and offices.
+The project delivered laboratories with 285 workstations, and offer shared support areas including tissue culture rooms, incubator space, cold rooms, dark rooms and changing facilities.

 Roslin Innovation Centre